BlueBrain/HighFive/README.md

 }
 ```

-whereby the `int` type of this example can be replaced by any of the above types.
-See [easy_load_dump.cpp](src/examples/easy_load_dump.cpp) for more details.
+whereby the `int` type of this example can be replaced by any of the above
+types.
+See [easy_load_dump.cpp](src/examples/easy_load_dump.cpp) for more
+details.

-**Note:** Classes such as `H5Easy::File` are just short for the regular `HighFive` classes (in this case `HighFive::File`).
-They can thus be used interchangeably.
+**Note:** Classes such as `H5Easy::File` are just short for the regular
+`HighFive` classes (in this case `HighFive::File`).
+They can thus be used
+interchangeably.

 ## CMake integration
 There's two common paths of integrating HighFive into a CMake based project.
 The first is to "vendor" HighFive, the second is to install HighFive as a
 normal C++ library.
-Due to how HighFive CMake code works, sometimes following
+Since HighFive makes choices about how to integrate HDF5,
-the third Bailout Approach is needed.
+sometimes following the third Bailout Approach is needed.

+Regular HDF5 CMake variables can be used.
+Interesting variables include:

+* `HDF5_USE_STATIC_LIBRARIES` to link statically against the HDF5 library.
+* `HDF5_PREFER_PARALLEL` to prefer pHDF5.
+* `HDF5_IS_PARALLEL` to check if HDF5 is parallel.

+Please consult `tests/cmake_integration` for examples of how to write libraries
+or applications using HighFive.

 ### Vendoring HighFive